TypeScript Patterns That Come Up More Than You'd Think

 type BadgeToken = `badge-${Size}-${Color}-${Opacity}`;

-I don't use this everywhere.
-For arbitrary strings, it's overkill.
-But for things like route patterns, event names, CSS class token systems โ anywhere there's a predictable string format with a known set of valid values โ it turns runtime typos into compile-time errors.
-I've found it particularly useful in design system libraries where the number of valid token combinations is large enough that manual type Token = "badge-sm-red-50" | "badge-sm-red-100" | ... would be impractical.
+Don't use this everywhere.
+For arbitrary strings, probably overkill.
+But for route patterns, event names, CSS token systems โ anywhere there's a predictable format with known valid values โ it turns runtime typos into compile-time errors.
+Particularly useful in design system libraries where the number of valid combinations is large enough that manually listing each one (type Token = "badge-sm-red-50" | "badge-sm-red-100" | ...) would be impractical.

 Extracting Types with infer